 "You told me to hold the stool," Shyama shot back.

-"Have the birds, then, themselves dropped the eggs Ma?"
-Shyama asked apprehensively.
+"Have the birds dropped the eggs themselves, Ma?"
+Shyama asked.

-Mother: "What else could the birds have done?
+Mother: "What else could the birds do?
 Keshav is responsible for this sin.
 The wicked boy has taken away three lives!"

-Mother felt sorry for the boy and she could not suppress a smile.
-But for many days thereafter, a feeling of guilt tormented Keshav.
+Ma felt sorry for the boy, and she could not suppress a smile.
+But for many days afterwards, a feeling of guilt tormented Keshav.
 He had wanted to protect the eggs but had ended up destroying them.
 This thought so overwhelmed him at times that the boy would break into sobs.

-The pair of birds had flown away and was never seen there again.
+The pair of birds had flown away and was never seen again.

 Some useful links for